agungTuanany/Javascript-data-structure-and-algorithm/chapter-7-data-structure-stacks-queues/README.md

 that can be non-blocking**, it has one Call Stack, and it does one thing at a time.
-In order to block the single threaded it can be asynchronous with a callback functions, and these callback functions gets run in the background, through the CallBack Queue, and then the Event Loop, to bring back to the Call Stack.
+In order to block the single threaded it can be asynchronous with a callback functions, and these callback functions gets run in the background, through the "CallBack - Queue", and then the Event Loop, to bring back to the Call Stack.

 So, next time you get asked, what is the difference between asynchronous or